darkliahos/SM-VN-Engine/LanguageSpec.md

 ## Version history

-v0.01 - Sohail Nasir - Initial draft of the language for the engine
+v0.01 - Sohail Nasir - Initial draft of the language for the engine v0.02 - Sohail Nasir - Changed Remove character to make a bit more sense

 ## Purpose of this document